Webs of rational curves on real surfaces and a classification of real weak del Pezzo surfaces: A characterization of hexagonal webs

 \begin{proof}[Proof of \COR{hex}.]
-By assumption, $X\subset\MbbP^n$ contains at least two conics through each point, and thus we know from \citep[Corollary~2]{nls-algo-min-fam} or \cite{sch6}, that $X$ is either a geometrically ruled surface of degree at most $3$ or a weak del Pezzo surface of canonical degree $3\leq \Mk^2 \leq 9$ with $\Mh\in\{-\frac{1}{2}\Mk, -\frac{1}{3}\Mk, -\frac{2}{3}\Mk, -\Mk \}$ the class of hyperplane sections.
-The linear projection of a hexagonal web is again hexagonal and thus we only have to classify the linear normalization $X_N\subset\MbbP^m$.
+By assumption, $X\subset\P^n$ contains at least two conics through each point, and thus we know from \cite{sch6} (alternatively see \citep[Corollary~2]{nls-algo-min-fam}), that $X$ is either a ruled surface of degree at most $3$ or a weak del Pezzo surface of canonical degree $3\leq \k^2 \leq 9$ with $\h\in\{-\frac{1}{2}\k, -\frac{1}{3}\k, -\frac{2}{3}\k, -\k \}$ the class of hyperplane sections.
+The linear projection of a hexagonal web is again hexagonal and thus we only have to classify linear normalizations $X_N\subset\P^m$.